StepheeGee/reading-notes/102/revisions.md

 ![Alt text](outdoor-shot-of-blue-sky-and-clouds-and-sun-behind-2022-08-18-06-04-31-utc.JPG)

-### What is Version Control?'
+### What is Version Control?

 #### Version control, also known as source control or revision control, is a system or software that tracks changes to files and directories over time.
-It helps manage and organize different versions of a project or set of files, enabling collaboration among multiple contributors and facilitating the tracking of changes, additions, and deletions made to the project.*
+It helps manage and organize different versions of a project or set of files, enabling collaboration among multiple contributors and facilitating the tracking of changes, additions, and deletions made to the project.

 *Key features and purposes of version control systems (VCS) include:*